 (Confirm addon domain deletion)

-The addon domain will be permanently deleted …
+Your addon domain will be removed …

-(Confirmation of addon domain deletion)
+(Confirmation of addon domain removal)

-How To Create Parked Domains
+How To Create A Parked Domain

 To “park” a domain on top of another domain, first make sure that the domain’s nameservers have been set up correctly (see this tutorial for more information about setting up nameservers).